ZheMann/vcmi/README.md

 In constrained_net.py the parameter self.constrained_net can be set to False to remove the constrained convolutional layer.

 ## Creation of datasets
-To create the datasets, we assume the VISION dataset is available in its original structure.
-Obviously, we only need the videos for each device so images may be skipped.
+To create the datasets, we assume the VISION dataset (only videos) is available in the original structure.

-1. Execute frame_extractor.py by setting param --input_dir="/path/to/VISION dataset".
-This script iterates over each device and extracts N frames from each video.
-A separate directory is created for every video, consisting of N frames.
+1. Execute `frame_extractor.py` and set param `--input_dir="/path/to/VISION dataset"`.
+This script iterates over each device and extracts `N` frames from each video.
+A separate directory is created for every video, consisting of `N` frames.

+2. Execute `create_main_test.py`

+3. Execute `create_train_test_set.py`

 ## Experiment 1.
 Frames